rye/lopenvas/README.md

 # openvas

 This repository contains a build of the OpenVAS/GVM project.
-It is intended to be deployed on the St. Olaf network.
+It is intended to be deployed on any network which would benefit from it and that has Docker.

 ## Setup